N1TSUA-TATHAM-crzywrld/Junk-Drawer/Fixing>Wiping>Cleaning etc. USB drive on Windows.md

 # 🛠️ Fixing, Wiping, and Cleaning a USB Drive on Windows
+ > [!NOTE]
+ > For situations where a USB drive isn't visible in File Explorer or appears unmounted despite being connected.

 Follow these steps to clean and prepare your USB drive using the Command Prompt: